browns4/sadiewebproject/content/ember.md

 ---
 ###Swimming and Diving in College

-When I went to college I was pretty sure that I wanted swim competitively.
-I wanted to learn how to dive even though at the time I had never been off a diving board before.
+When I went to college I was pretty sure that I wanted to swim competitively.
+I also wanted to learn to dive even though I had never been off a diving board before.

 Currently I am a part of [The Allegheny Women's Swimming and Diving Team](https://alleghenygators.com/sports/womens-swimming-and-diving/roster) as both a swimmer and a diver.